 4) Some forms of testing can be made more efficient

 Tutors can save time by automatizing the marking of multiple choice tests – without needing to spend time supervising in-class examinations.
 (Electronic means of testing and homework submission also usually means that less paper is used in the process).

 Peer-to-peer interactions are a vital part of learning, but peer socialization can also provide distractions in the form of bullying, flirtations, and rivalries.
 These can be minimized with online teaching.

 This applies to any subject being taught online, and not just mathematics.
 With online teaching, tutors do not have to limit themselves to the students living nearby.
 They thus have more leeway to assemble a classroom filled with students who have a similar aptitude.

 Putting together and maintaining a classroom with well-functioning computers or laptops for each student is not an easy feat for a secondary school institution.
 With online teaching, tutors can usually be assured that their students each have access to a personal computer.
 They can thus rely on digital teaching tools, platforms such as ClassIn, and online resources without being as limited by the traditional school’s financial and logistical constraints.

 Where to find a job teaching Maths Online?

-Online teaching company Outschool, gives teachers the chance to earn by teaching young students any subject under the sun, including Maths.
-You can find all the vital information for Outschool below:
+Online teaching company Allschool, gives teachers the chance to earn by teaching young students any subject under the sun, including Maths.
+This allows teachers to turn their Maths tuition into one of their side hustles from home as well as their profession.
+You can find all the vital information for Allschool below: